lineklemensen/PRJ3/docs/report/08 - Tests/Tests.md

 ### Tui

-Most of the testing for developing the TUI was done iteratively during developement, where any visual errors
+Most of the testing for developing the TUI was done iteratively during developement, where any visual errors could be fixed as they appeared.
+Additionally in order to test that the HTTP requests got sent and received by the server correctly we would use the logging features of restinio.

 \begin{figure}[H]
 \centering